AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 svm.score(kmeans.transform(X_test), y_test) # should be ~0.944
 ```

 Well, not as good, but pretty decent.
 In practice, the greatest benefit of this approach is when you have a lot of data.
-Also predictive performance-wise your mileage may vary, I, for one, had run this method with `n_clusters=1000` and it worked better than only with a few clusters.
+Also, predictive performance-wise your mileage may vary, I, for one, had run this method with `n_clusters=1000` and it worked better than only with a few clusters.

 SVMs are known to be slow to train on big datasets.
 Impossibly slow.
 Been there, done that.
-That's why for example there are numerous techniques to approximate the kernel trick with much less computational resources.
+That's why, for example, there are numerous techniques to approximate the kernel trick with much less computational resources.

 By the way, let's compare how this K-Means trick will do against classic SVM and some alternative kernel approximation methods.